bala1802/Phi2/README.md

 ## Introduction

-This repository is dedicated to the fine-tuning of a Microsoft's Phi-2 large language model, aiming to enhance its capabilities and adapt it to specific tasks or domains.
+This repository is dedicated to the fine-tuning of a Microsoft's Phi-2 small language model, aiming to enhance its capabilities and adapt it to specific tasks or domains.

 ## About Phi-2